SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `{c}`:  An abbreviation for {collection}: this MUST be substituted with "domains", "hosts", "contacts" or any other collection of objects.
 - `{i}`:  An abbreviation for an object id, this MUST be substituted with the value of a domain name, hostname, contact-id or a message-id or any other defined object.
+- `Optional`: A request message is only required when the server uses an EPP extension, which requires the use of XML elements and/or atributes that are not mapped to REPP.

 {#tbl-cmd-mapping}
 Command            | Method   | Resource                  | Request     | Response